Saican/Project-Absolam/README.md

 ## Extension Module
 - Prototypes how modules extend the functionality of Project Absolam
 - Contains interfaces for modded monsters and weapons

+## Note about Github Content
+- This is only the source code to the Reticule, you must download the complete package from [here]().